Q. What is TEFL?

 Q. Which course should I take?

 A. Certification from practically any school will suffice when it comes to increasing your chances of teaching English abroad employment, but choosing a course with a recommended course structure and tutor/trainer support will ensure a smoother transition.
-Also, search for courses which offer international job guidance and employment tools, such as assistance with preparing a custom CV: unless you are already in the teaching English field, you will definitely require this additional support to get you started in the right direction.
+Also, search for courses which offer international job guidance and employment tools, such as assistance with preparing a custom resume: unless you are already in the teaching English field, you will definitely require this additional support to get you started in the right direction.

 Q. Is it easy to find teaching English jobs?

-Q. Can I really trust the online TEFL course providers listed on trustedteflreviews.com?
+Q. Can I really trust the Online TEFL course providers listed on trustedteflreviews.com?

 Q. I’ve noticed that some other TEFL course review websites accept paid advertisements from the course providers which they review.
 Why don’t you do this?

-Need additional information or have a question or comment?
+Need additional information, or have a question or comment?
 Please feel free to leave a message, and we’ll get back to you as soon as possible.